janoodleFTW/timy-messenger/README.md

 At the root level of your database you should now see a collection called `calendar` in your firebase console.

-Now we’re ready to deploy all parts of our backend using:
+Now we’re ready to deploy all other parts of our backend using:

 ```
 $ firebase deploy